-A lot of organizations never take time to consider whether singular annual performance reviews are the best way to keep employees on track.
+A lot of organizations never take the time to consider whether singular annual performance reviews are the best way to keep employees on track.
 Instead, many companies simply follow an annual performance management cycle since that is what has always been in place.

 Continuous performance management is an alternative to annual performance management.
 It has a human-centric approach that focuses on creating a healthy and trusting relationship between employees and managers.